uni-algo/uni-algo/doc/API.md

 <a id="anchor-other"></a>
 **`other classes`**
 ```
-class uni::error    - used by validation functions
+class uni::error    - error status, used by validation functions
-class uni::search   - used by search functions
+class uni::search   - search result, used by search functions
-class uni::sentinel - used by ranges
+class uni::sentinel - sentinel, used by ranges
 ```